paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 Season: If going for two seasons, March to April (dry season) and September to October (green season) is recommended.

 Altitude/Height: Since most areas dont have much obstacles and the area is largely flat, 50 m height is sufficient for getting high resolution imagery without hitting any obstacles.
 For areas with boulders or hills, 80 m is sufficient (unless the hill is 80 m or more in height).
+But, 80 m is recommended for all habitats given the battery and storage usage for large number of image collections.

 ## Section 4: Creation of orthomosaic in WebODM